stoplightio/studio/docs/designing-apis/validation-style-guide.md

 ### Validation Rules

 Validation rules refer to OAS specific rules that signify whether a specification is technically correct.
 An example of a validation rule would be requiring a unique `operationID` for every operation.
-Validation rules are denoted by a green check mark icon and typically trigger errors when enabled.
+Validation rules are denoted by a green check mark icon and typically trigger errors.

 > The Style & Validation rule engine is powered by our open-source project [Spectral](https://github.com/stoplightio/spectral)